Abdul-Tawab Yossef: Biography

 Also known as Abd Al-Tawwab Yousef Ahmad Yousef, Abdel-Tawab Yusuf, and Abdel-Tawab Jusef, he was born in the village of Shanra, Beni Suef Governorate, Egypt, on 1 October 1928.

 He earned a BA degree in political science from Cairo University.
 After graduating, he worked as a supervisor for school radio programs at the Ministry of Education.

 Then he headed the Department of Journalism, Radio and Television.
-He works so until he devoted himself to writing for children since 1975.
+He worked so until he devoted himself to writing for children since 1975.
 He had the idea of issuing the first Islamic magazine for children, Paradise (Al-firdous) in 1969, and established the first conference on Child Culture in 1970.

 He established the Children's Society, and specialized in children's literature.
 He was distinguished by his wide culture and concerns to present everything that is useful.
 25 million copies of his books were published in Egypt, Beirut, Iraq, Kuwait, Qatar and Muscat.
 Some of his books have been translated into English, French, German, Persian, Indonesian, Chinese and Malaysian.

 Among the most prominent prizes he received were: